-Sister Alma Grollig (Formerly Sister Jeanne Therese)
+Sister Alma Grollig, SNDdeN (Formerly Sister Jeanne Therese)

-Sister Alma Grollig (Formerly Sister Jeanne Therese)
+Sister Alma Grollig, SNDdeN (Formerly Sister Jeanne Therese)

-Sister Alma Grollig SNDdeN (formerly Jeanne Therese)
+Sister Alma Grollig, SNDdeN (formerly Jeanne Therese)

 October 5, 1932 – October 20, 2019